 Section 16(2)(a) of the Citizenship Act 2007 stated – A person born outside Australia is eligible to become an Australian citizen if a parent of the person was an Australian citizen at the time of the birth.
 It is settled in common law that a person does not have to be a biological parent in order to be a parent for the purposes of s.16(2)(a) of the Act, as per the Full Court of the Federal Court in H v Minister for Immigration and Citizenship (2010) 188 FCR 393.

-Issue: The question was whether Ms Jagelman was a parent at the time of birth of the child, which was subject to the exercise of a factual matrix.
+The question was whether Ms. Jagelman was a parent at the time of the birth of the child.
+This question was subject to the exercise of a factual matrix.

-Respondent’s Contention: The statutory phrase presumes the moment of birth.
+The Department contended that the statutory phrase presumes the moment of birth.
 Ms Jagelman was not a parent of the applicant if the factual circumstances are assessed only at the moment of birth or even on the day of the birth.
 She had no knowledge of the applicant’s birth until the day after his birth and had no knowledge of the pregnancy which preceded it.

-Applicant’s Contention: The time of birth is not a rigidly fixed time to the moment of birth and should be given a more flexible meaning which fits with various factual circumstances that can attend individual cases.
-It means a period following the birth that is understood in common parlance to indicate the time of the child’s birth and that this would encompass the 3 days after the applicant’s birth.
+The applicant argued that the time of birth is not rigidly fixed to the moment of birth and should be given a more flexible meaning which fits with various factual circumstances that can attend individual cases.
+The phrase means a period following the birth that is understood in common parlance to indicate the time of the child’s birth and that this would encompass the 3 days after the applicant’s birth.